Artificial Intelligence

 Dr. Taber graduated cum laude and a member of the Dean’s list with a BS in Pharmacy from the State University of New York at Buffalo, one of the top pharmacy programs in the country.
 He was one of a handful of out-of-state applicants accepted into the post-baccalaureate PharmD program at the Medical University of South Carolina (MUSC).
 This program is known for its diverse training opportunities with innovative clinical pharmacy practice.
 He graduated second in his class from MUSC, which aided in obtaining a post-doctorate pharmacy residency in transplant at the University of North Carolina (UNC) at Chapel Hill.
 Dr. Taber has approximately 15 years of post-residency experience providing pharmaceutical care to transplant patients.
 He has a strong record of collaborating in research endeavors surrounding the study of medication optimization in transplant recipients.
 Dr. Taber has a long-standing and deep seeded interest in conducting research.
 During his undergraduate education, he worked for Dr. Bauer analyzing the pharmaceutical properties of liposomal nitric oxide synthase inhibitors; through his doctorate training, he worked with Dr. White analyzing the pharmacokinetic and pharmacodynamic properties of the respiratory fluoroquinolones.
 Subsequently, Dr. Taber’s interest in conducting clinical research blossomed into a career passion through his clinical experiences with patient care.
 Dr. Taber’s academic training enabled him to gain a solid foundation in clinical pharmacy practice and collaborate with colleagues in clinical research.

 The department has also prioritized the importance of high-impact clinical trials that show potential to create a paradigm shift in clinical care.
-For some of these trials, like the SUMMIT and TRIOMPHE trials, we are the only medical center in the state participating.
 Examples of high-impact clinical trials currently being conducted within the department include:

 • SUMMIT Trial using Tendyne Mitral Valve System for the Treatment of Symptomatic Mitral Regurgitation – Cardiothoracic Surgery; Marc R. Katz, M.D., MPH